wizzat/distribution/README.md

 and weighed against their likelihood of causing bugs.
 Still, there are some things that need to be done.

- * No Time::HiRes Perl module?
-Don't die.
-Just don't do ms-level timings.
+ * No Time::HiRes Perl module, don't die?
+Apparently Very Hard.
+Invalidated by next to-do.
- * Colour output may need configuration potential, especially for colour-blind.
+ * Get script included in package managers.
- * Configuration file (~/.distributionrc) for default behaviours.
+ * Configuration file (~/.distributionrc) for default behaviours and colours.
  * On large files it might be slow.
 Speed enhancements nice.
- * Get script included in package managers.

 Porting
 =======